 The Seeker: a remembrance of divine knowledge, ready to surrender.

 The Journey: the path to truth (the Arabic word illustrated is "Haqq" meaning truth).

 The Destination: a total state of bliss - the six points on the symbol stands for "as above, so below, as within, so without, as the universe, so the soul"

-We're creating a new world without creative constructs, a sisterhood and community with a plethora of possibility.
+We're creating a new world without creative constructs, sisterhood, and community with a plethora of possibilities.